 If you have an itch or have to touch your face for any reason, hold a clean tissue in your hand as you do it.

 Use moisturizer to prevent dry, itchy skin.
 Use eye drops if your eyes are dry and itchy.
 (Make sure to wash your hands before and after using the eye drops.)
 Treat seasonal allergies to prevent itchy noses.

 Wear a scent.

-A light perfume or lotion on your hands or wrists that you can smell every time you bring your hands to your face.
+Apply a light perfume or lotion on your hands or wrists that you can smell every time you bring your hands to your face.

 Imagine your hands are dirty.